Skip to main content

 This distribution is taxed as ordinary income just like any other distribution.
 This may not be an issue for you.
 However, the penalty for not withdrawing the proper amount is 25% of the money you failed to take out as a distribution.
 Yikes!

 You want to be sure you’re taking out the proper amount.
-You can reduce the penalty if you correct the mistake of not taking your RMD in a "timely manner."
+You can reduce the penalty if you correct the mistake of failing to take your RMD in a "timely manner."

 What Accounts Are Subject to RMDs?

-In general, all retirement accounts except Roth IRAs are subject to RMDs.
-This includes all “employer sponsored” plans like the 401(k) (including Roth 401(k) accounts), 403(b), 457(b), IRAs (including SEP, SIMPLE, and SARSEPs), and profit-sharing plans.
+In general, all retirement accounts except Roth accounts (thanks to the changes in SECURE 2.0) are subject to RMDs.
+This includes all “employer-sponsored” plans, such as 401(k), 403(b), 457(b), as well as IRAs (including SEP, SIMPLE, and SARSEPs), and profit-sharing plans.

-Note: In 2033, the beginning age for RMDs will become age 75 - also due to the changes in Secure Act 2.0.
+Note: In 2033, the beginning age for RMDs will increase to 75, also due to changes under the Secure Act 2.0.

 The Issue with RMDs